What is the club’s history?

 How much travel is involved?

 We play throughout West Michigan and to some farther away locations such as Lansing, Howell, and Kalamazoo.
-The varsity team travels to Rochester Hills, Michigan, for a pre-season tournament, to Lansing, Michigan, for a state tournament and to Evansville, Indiana, for a national tournament.
+The varsity and junior varsity teams travel to Fort Wayne, Indiana, for a early season tournament and to Lansing, Michigan, for a state tournament.
+Varsity travels to Evansville, Indiana, for a national tournament.
 Because our players live all over West Michigan, carpooling is a very helpful option for families.

 What about weather?